exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Check if the agent has permission to access the given endpoint.

 #### Parameters:
- -- agent (string) â agent performing the action
+ - agent (string) -- agent performing the action
- -- endpoint (string) â target endpoint that agent is trying to reach -- verb (string) â verb associated with action on the endpoint [default: 'c']
+ - endpoint (string) -- target endpoint that agent is trying to reach
+ - verb (string) -- verb associated with action on the endpoint [default: 'c']

 **Return type:** boolean